Top of the page

 Exercise and physiotherapy can help your shoulder get strong and move normally again.
 It may take up to a year for your shoulder to heal and be free of pain.

-If your shoulder keeps coming out of place, talk to your doctor about surgery.
-It can prevent dislocations.
+If your shoulder keeps coming out of place, talk to your doctor about surgery, which can prevent further dislocations.

 The doctor has checked you carefully, but problems can develop later.
 If you notice any problems or new symptoms, get medical treatment right away.